Permian – update through May 2018

 08 / 30 / 2018

-This interactive presentation contains the latest oil & gas production data from 11801 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009.
+This interactive presentation contains the latest oil & gas production data through May from all 16,326 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009.
 In this update we were able to include more recent wells, which explains the higher (~10%) production level.

 The ‘Advanced Insights’ presentation is displayed below: